-Phase 2 EMERALD Program in IBD
+Phase 2 EMERALD Program in Ulcerative Colitis

 Based on the results from the Phase 1 studies, we initiated a Phase 2 clinical trial of MORF-057 in March 2022.
 EMERALD-1 (MORF-057-201), which is an open-label multi-center Phase 2a trial designed to evaluate the efficacy, safety and tolerability of MORF-057 in adults with moderate to severe UC, completed targeted enrollment in October 2022, with 30 patients enrolled in the study.
 Additionally, patients that were undergoing screening at the time the study completed targeted enrollment were enrolled in the study for a total of 35 patients enrolled in the main cohort.
-Enrollment of an exploratory cohort of up to ten patients who have previously failed treatment with vedolizumab is ongoing.
-Patients enrolled in the EMERALD-1 study are being treated with 100 mg BID (twice daily) at sites in the United States and Poland.
-The primary endpoint of the trial is the change in Robarts Histopathology Index (RHI), a validated instrument that measures histological disease activity in ulcerative colitis at 12 weeks compared to baseline.
+We elected to stop enrollment of an exploratory cohort at four patients who have previously failed treatment with vedolizumab.
+Patients enrolled in the EMERALD-1 study are being treated with 100 mg BID at sites in the United States and Poland.
+The primary endpoint of the trial is the change in RHI, a validated instrument that measures histological disease activity in UC at 12 weeks compared to baseline.
 Patients will then continue for an additional 40 weeks of maintenance therapy followed by a 52-week assessment.
-Secondary and additional outcome measures in the EMERALD-1 study include change in the modified Mayo clinic score, safety, PK parameters and key PD measures including $\alpha 4\beta 7$ receptor occupancy and lymphocyte subset trafficking.
-We expect that primary endpoint data from the main cohort of the EMERALD-1 Phase 2a trial of MORF-057 in patients with moderate to severe UC will report in the second quarter of 2023.
+Secondary and additional outcome measures in the EMERALD-1 study include change in the mMCS, safety, PK parameters and key PD measures including α4β7 RO and lymphocyte subset trafficking.
+In April 2023, we announced topline results from the main cohort of the EMERALD-1 Phase 2a clinical trial of MORF-057, which met the primary endpoint and demonstrated a statistically significant reduction of 6.4 points (p=0.002) from baseline at week 12 in the RHI score.
+In the study, 25.7% of patients achieved clinical remission by mMCS.
+MORF-057 was generally well tolerated at the dose of 100 mg BID with no SAEs and no safety signal observed.
+Additionally, MORF-057 achieved saturation of α4β7 receptor and demonstrated changes in α4β7 lymphocyte subsets that are consistent with Phase 1 MORF-057 data.
+In August 2023, we announced the acceptance of a moderated poster presentation describing the EMERALD-1 study at UEG Week 2023 in October in Copenhagen.
+We presented the moderated poster presentation for the EMERALD-1 trial at UEG Week 2023, including 12 weeks of safety, PK parameters and key PD measures compared to baseline.
+On October 12, 2023, we presented additional data from the EMERALD-1 trial including 44 weeks of safety, PK parameters and key PD measures compared to baseline.